stackforge/openstack-sdk-php/test/README.md

 connectivity to the HPCloud services, but most tests are of the automated variety.

+*IMPORTANT*: Make sure your settings.ini file is up-to-date!
+Options have changed!

 ## Stand-alone Tests

 Stand-alone tests are designed to verify that certain preconditions of